wahab1436/Enterprise-Scale-HR-Analytics/README.md

 3. Dataset Structure

-The dataset includes key domains typically used in workforce intelligence research:
+The dataset includes key domains typically used in workforce intelligence research.

 3.1 Demographic Variables